hl3436/material-scripts-pipeline/README.md

 └── properties
     └── scripts.properties
 ```
 - `configs`: should contain configuration files.
-Example configuration files for each language are provided under `example/configs` directory
+Example configuration files for each language are provided under `example/configs` directory.
 - `NIST-data`: should contain input data in material format.
-Intermediate process data is also stored in this directory
+Intermediate process data is also stored in this directory.
-- `propertis/scripts.properties`: system wide configuration file that specifies versions, GPU resources, etc. Example `scripts.properties` is provided under `example/properties`
+- `propertis/scripts.properties`: system wide configuration file that specifies versions, GPU resources, etc. Example `scripts.properties` is provided under `example/properties`.

 ### Run